perladvent/perldotcom/content/article/perl-and-cgi.md

 # Perl and CGI

+LESS DEPRESSING INTRO HERE

+## What is CGI

+CGI is Common Gateway Interface, and allows you to use alternate IN OUT ERR

+## Processing input (e.g. a form submission)

+FORM -> GET

+FORM -> POST

+## Generating HTML (why not to do it with CGI, TT example)

+GRR!

+## Configuring CGI on a web server

+Apache!

+## Why not to use CGI (limitations, alternatives)

+## Useful CGI references (articles, books, modules, documentation that might help users)

+# IGNORE/STEAL FROM BELOW THIS LINE

 [In May 2013, Ricardo Signes, then Perl5 Pumpking, sent this to the Perl5 Porters list](https://www.nntp.perl.org/group/perl.perl5.porters/2013/05/msg202130.html):

 > I think it's time to seriously consider removing CGI.pm from the core distribution.
 It is no longer what I'd point _anyone_ at for writing _any_ sort of web code.
 It is in the core, as far as I know, because once it was the state of the art, and a major reason for many people to use the language.
 I don't think either is true now.
 Finally, if you need CGI, it's easy to install after installing perl, just like everything else we've dropped from the core distribution.